narcode/antigona_gonzalez/README.md

 # antigona_gonzalez
-Code fro the music of the opera project Antígona González
+Code for the music of the opera project Antígona González